pablojosecodes/book-review/content/fundamentals/ddia/Distributed Data/Transactions.md

 ## Snapshot Isolation and Repeatable Read

-What could still go wrong with read committed isolation?
+What could still go wrong with read-committed isolation?
 - Nonrepeatable read / read skew: when transactions modify data between reads in a multi object transaction
 - When is this temporal inconsistency NOT acceptable?
 	- Backups